Squish for Qt Tutorials

 "Record Scenario"

 This will cause Squish to run the AUT so that we can interact with it.
 Additionally, the Control Bar is displayed with a list of all steps that need to be recorded.
-Now all interaction with the AUT or any verification points added to the script will be recorded under the first step Given addressbook application is running (which is bolded in the Step list on the Control Bar).
-In order to verify that this precondition is met, we will add a Verification Point.
-To do this, click on Verify () in the Control Bar and select Properties.
+Now all interactions with the AUT or any verification points added to the script will be recorded under the current step Given addressbook application is running (which is bolded in the Step list on the Control Bar).

 "Control Bar"

-As a result, the Squish IDE is put into Spy mode which displays all application objects and their properties.
-In the Application Objects view, select (don't check) the addressbook MainWindow item.
-Selecting it will update the Properties view to its right.
-Next, click on the checkbox in front of the enabled property in the Properties View.
-Finally, click on the button Save and Insert Verifications.
-The Squish IDE disappears and the Control Bar is shown again.
+Selecting it will update the Properties View to its right side.
+Next, click on the checkbox in front of enabled in the Properties View.
+Finally, click on Save and Insert Verifications.

 "Inserting Verification Point"

-When we are done with each step, we can move to the next undefined step (playing back the ones that were previously defined) by clicking on the Finish Recording Step() arrow button in the Control Bar that is located to the left of the current step.
+When we are done with each step, we can move to the next undefined step (playing back the ones that were previously defined) by clicking on Finish Recording Step() button in the Control Bar that is located to the left of the current step.

-Finally, for the step Then addressbook should have zero entries verify that the table containing the address entries is empty.
+Finally, for the step addressbook should have zero entries verify that the table containing the address entries is empty.
 To record this verification, click on Verify () while recording, and select Properties.
-In the Application Objects, navigate or use the Object Picker () to select (not check) the table object containing the address book entries (in our case this table is empty).
-Then, check the rowCount property from the Properties View, and click Save and Insert Verifications.
-Finally, click on the last Finish Recording Step() button.
+In the Application Objects view, use the Object Picker () to select (not check) the table object.
+After that, you may need to navigate in the tree to one of its children to locate the appropriate Table-typed object (as opposed to one of its containers).
+Check yourself that the rowCount property is 0 from the Properties view and click Save and Insert Verifications.
+Finally, click on the last Finish Recording Step() button in the Control Bar.

 @Given("addressbook application is running")